A framework for realisable data-driven active flow control using model predictive control applied to a simplified truck wake: Introduction

-Despite these advances, the transition to real applications requires overcoming a number of barriers.
-A primary challenge lies in sensor selection and placement.
+Despite these individual advances, no existing framework addresses sensor selection, offline surrogate training, and computationally efficient gradient-based MPC within a single, deployment-oriented pipeline.
 Many prominent studies rely on intrusive probes placed directly in the wake \cite{Rabault2019, castellanos2022, Deda2024}, which provide a clean observation of the flow state but are often impractical for real-world applications.
 Furthermore, reliance on closed-loop online training remains a major barrier to straightforward deployment.
 Finally, the computational cost of the MPC optimisation loop itself can be a bottleneck for real-time implementation if the underlying model is not suitable for efficient gradient-based methods \cite{rawlings2017book}.
 These practical hurdles motivate the development of frameworks designed from the outset for experimental feasibility and computational tractability.

 This study presents an end-to-end framework for developing a practical and computationally efficient AFC system that directly addresses these challenges.
-Our goal is to create a robust controller using a methodology that is based on realistic sensing and is suitable for real-time deployment.
+Our goal is to create a robust controller using a methodology that is based on realistic sensing and informed by the practical constraints of potential experimental implementation.
 The key contributions are threefold: 1) We develop a predictive model that relies exclusively on nonintrusive, surface-mounted pressure sensors, inferring the wake state from its surface pressure footprint; 2) a feature attribution method \cite{SHAP} is used to analyse the model and select the most important sensors to train a more efficient encoder network; 3) we implement the entire predictive model in a deep learning framework that supports automatic differentiation.
 This allows MPC optimisation to be performed with highly efficient gradient-based methods, making real-time control computationally feasible \cite{amos2018diffmpc}.
 Finally, we demonstrate the efficacy of this framework by deploying the controller in a 2D simulation environment of the wake of a truck, using a minimal set of just four sensors identified through an interpretable analysis to achieve drag reduction.

 The paper is organised as follows.
 Section \ref{sec:methodology} provides a description of the methodology, including the data generation for the chosen test case, system modelling, sensor selection and control implementation.
 The analysis of the model and sensor selection, along with results of the control application are provided in \S~\ref{sec:results}.
 Finally, the conclusions are discussed in \S~\ref{sec:conclusion}.